spsforks/QB64-Wiki/Arrays.md

 ```

-*Example 7:* Creating a two-dimensional array.
+Creating a two-dimensional array.
 A comma separates each dimension size.

 ```vb